 The subgrade can also be reinforced by getting rid of poor material in cuttings and substituting them with selected fill.
 Stabilization procedures can also be done by using chemicals, cement, or bituminous materials.

 Phase 4: Subbase and Base Course

 The most important step in road construction is the preparation of its subbase.
 This 350-mm layer serves as the foundation of the road and is often the primary load-bearing part.
 That is why it is essential that the material used for this layer is of high quality.

 To ensure the proper installation of the subbase, contractors should give special attention to the base thickness, base stability, and compaction.
 If this layer is not correctly compacted, the asphalt that will be poured on top may not last long.

 After grading the subbase, a 250 mm layer of base course is laid on top.
 This should be applied evenly on the surface and graded again.

 The construction of a road does not end once the layer of asphalt is applied.
-Contractors still have to make sure that the road is safe for vehicles and pedestrians.
+Contractors still have to go through several steps to make sure that the road is safe for vehicles and pedestrians.
 They accomplish this by conveying relevant information through road markings.

-Using the primer before the road paint will help the latter bond to the surface of the road.
+Using the primer before the reflectorized traffic paint will help the latter bond to the surface of the road.
 This subsequently extends the lifetime of the thermoplastic road paint.